SunKing2/jsf-jetty-hello-world/README.md

 ```
 `inputText` and `commandButton` are straightforward widgets from JSF.

 Note the use of `helloBean.name`.
-The helloBean was created because of the annotation
+The object `helloBean` was created because of the annotation
 [@ManagedBean](http://docs.oracle.com/javaee/6/api/javax/faces/bean/ManagedBean.html)
-on the class HelloBean.java.
-This annotation is responsible for creating an object of the class
+on the class [HelloBean.java](src/main/java/com/example/common/HelloBean.java).
+This annotation
-and making it accessible as `helloBean` in the xhtml pages.
+is responsible for creating an object of the class and making it accessible as `helloBean` in the xhtml pages.

 Another thing to note is the `action="welcome"` attribute.
 This attribute is responsible for
-linking the two xhtml pages.
+linking [welcome.xhtml](src/main/webapp/welcome.xhtml) as a target of the form's action.